sgorgun/exceptions/README.md

 Open the [NullCoalescingAssignment.cs](Exceptions/NullCoalescingAssignment.cs) file, and navigate to the [CheckParameterAndThrowException1](Exceptions/NullCoalescingAssignment.cs#L5) method.

-Add the code to initialize the _o_ parameter with the default value if the _o_ argument is null.
+Add the code to initialize the _o_ parameter with the default value when the _o_ argument is null.

 | Parameter | Default Value |
 |-----------|---------------|